hms-dbmi/chromoscope/docs/docs/loading-data/data-formats.md

 ## CNV (TSV)
 <!-- https://bedtools.readthedocs.io/en/latest/content/general-usage.html#bedpe-format -->

-The CNV is stored in a tab-delimited file that is visualized as three tracks: CNV, Gain, and LOH.
+The CNV is stored in a headed tab-delimited file that is visualized as three tracks: CNV, Gain, and LOH.
+The order of the columns does not need to be in the exact same order.

 | Property | Type | Note |
 |---|---|---|